tim2s/stockstractv2/readme.md

    * `min_gnp=0.1` Filters Graham Number to Price Ratio above 10.0 %
    * `max_gnp=1.25` Filters Graham Number to Price Ratio below 125.0 %

+##### Data Display
+Colors indicate specific warnings which relate to unhealthy conditions.
+* Red Earnings field - The company has an average earning below dividend.
+This is a sign that the company won't be able to pay the dividend in that height for long without running out of money.
+* Green Dividend Yield - Yield above 4.0 %
+* Yellow Dividend Yield - Yield between 3.0 % and 4.0 %